mark8m/course-docs/docs/project-documentation.md

 Example: <https://ualberta-cmput401.github.io/example-documentation/>.

+## Project storage

+Please use the repository from GitHub classroom for documentation.
+The link for the current semester can be found on eClass.

 ## Project requirements

 The purpose of this document is to explain the requirements of your software product.
 It should have the following sections.